400k+

 When Dedicated QA Is the Wrong Choice

-Very early-stage startups building an MVP can usually get by with developers writing their own tests — the product is changing too fast for a formal QA process to keep up.
+Very early-stage startups building an MVP can usually get by with developers writing their own tests.
+The product is changing too fast for a formal QA process to keep up.
 If you're a three-person team iterating weekly, invest in good developer testing habits first.
-QA becomes essential once your team, codebase, and user base grow past the point where informal testing catches everything.
+QA becomes essential once the team, codebase, and user base grow past the point where informal testing catches everything.

 Libraries